elucian/bee/draft/databases.md

 apply table_name.scrub;
 apply db.commit;
 ** delete current record using _for_
-for record ∈ table_name do
+with record ∈ table_name do
   record.delete if condition;
 done;
 apply db.commit;